-Here you will find a complete step-by-step guide to making a content map with easy-to-understand examples for each step.
+Here you will find a complete step-by-step guide to making a content strategy map with easy-to-understand examples for each step.

 What is a Content Map?

-What is a content map
+What is a content map?

 Who Should Create a Content Map?